-Because a cystocele causes the bladder to slip down into the vagina, the urethra is often impacted.
+Because a cystocele causes the bladder to be pulled/pushed into the vagina, the urethra is often impacted.
 This can prevent you from starting the flow of urine when you feel the need to pee.
 Sometimes women with cystocele have to splint by lifting the bladder from inside the vagina in order to pee.
 There can also be difficulty with emptying the bladder fully which can lead to urinary tract infections (UTI).
 Cystocele symptoms can also have negative impact on sexual function.

 Bear in mind when looking at these images that they show the prolapse when under increased intraabdominal pressure.
 Without an increase in intraabdominal pressure, the organs and tissues do not generally bulge in the same way.
 In the case of severe prolapse, the bulge may be present at all times.

 Considerations When You Have Cystocele